Gromov-Hausdorff Convergence of Spectral Truncations for Quantum Groups: Introduction

 \section{Introduction}

 Rieffel~\cite{9} introduced compact quantum metric spaces, extending the Gromov--Hausdorff distance to the noncommutative setting.
-Connes and van Suijlekom~\cite{1} considered spectral truncations of noncommutative geometry and operator systems, further studied by van Suijlekom~\cite{5} and Leimbach--van Suijlekom~\cite{4}, who proved convergence for tori.
-Rieffel~\cite{11} later considered Fourier truncations for compact quantum groups and finitely generated groups.
-However, a systematic treatment of spectral truncations for quantum groups has been lacking.
+Since then, spectral truncations in noncommutative geometry have been studied by Connes and van Suijlekom~\cite{1}, later by van Suijlekom~\cite{5}, and by Leimbach and van Suijlekom~\cite{4}, who established convergence results for noncommutative tori.
+Rieffel~\cite{11} also considered Fourier truncations for compact quantum groups and finitely generated groups, while Leimbach~\cite{6} studied the convergence of Peter--Weyl truncations for compact quantum groups.
+Nevertheless, a systematic treatment of spectral truncations for compact quantum groups has remained largely unavailable.

-Recently, Austad and Kyed~\cite{16} provided a crucial foundation.
-In the quantum group framework, a length function is a map $\ell$ on the set $\Irred(\mathbb{G})$ of equivalence classes of irreducible corepresentations.
-For any compact quantum group $\mathbb{G}$ equipped with a proper length function $\ell:\Irred(\mathbb{G})\to[0,\infty)$, one can construct (by~\cite{23}) a spectral triple
+A crucial step toward such a theory was made by Austad and Kyed~\cite{16}.
+Let $\mathbb{G}$ be a compact quantum group equipped with a proper length function $\ell:\Irred(\mathbb{G})\to[0,\infty)$.
+As shown in~\cite{23}, one obtains a spectral triple